Austin Facelift Specialists

 Choosing The Right Surgeon For Facelift Surgery in Austin

 One of the most important ways to set yourself up for a successful rhytidectomy is to choose the right surgeon for your cosmetic surgery procedure.
 There are several reasons for a facelift and things to look for when selecting a surgeon.
-First, you need to consider whether you want to work with a plastic surgeon or a facial plastic surgeon.
+First, you need to consider whether you want to work with a general plastic surgeon or a facial plastic surgeon.
 What is the difference?
 Plastic surgeons are usually trained and experienced in performing surgeries for all areas of the body.
-Facial plastic surgeons usually complete a four-year residency after medical school that focuses exclusively on surgery of the face.
-Once in practice, a plastic surgeon might decide to specialize in facial procedures, or they might focus on body procedures and perform the occasional facial plastic surgery.
+Facial plastic surgeons usually complete a five-year residency and one-year fellowship after medical school that focuses exclusively on surgery of the face.
+Once in practice, a general plastic surgeon might decide to specialize in facial procedures, or they might focus on body procedures and perform the occasional facial plastic surgery.

 A facial plastic surgeon only performs facial surgeries.
 If you are considering facial rejuvenation surgery, it is a good idea to work with a surgeon who specializes in it.
 Along with choosing someone who specializes in facelift procedures, it is also important to look for a surgeon who is board-certified.
 Board certification means that the surgeon has demonstrated years of specialized experience and has successfully passed a difficult exam.